whlapinel/separate-setting-manager/progress-log.md

 - prevent duplicate entries for admin create test room. (server action should do this)

-- Right now the Calendar only finds the first testInterval available.
+- (DONE 12/30) Right now the Calendar only finds the first testInterval available.
 It should get an array of test intervals.
 So testIntervals.find() needs to be changed to testIntervals.filter() and the map should map an array of testInterval objects to each date instead of a single string.
 It will pass that array to  DailySchedule, and DailySchedule will then need to use the testInterval.desig property to prioritize as it fills up rooms with students.
 When a room reaches the maximum of 12, a second room should be added for that day.
 All of this will be a lot of work.

 - Need to add 'accommodation' property to student in type, database and AddStudentForm, etc. This property should accept "12 or less" or "1:1" only.